edgedb/edgedb/docs/reference/edgeql/eval.rst

 EdgeQL is a functional language in the sense that every expression is a composition of one or more queries.

-Queries can be *explicit*, such as a :eql:stmt:`SELECT` statement, or *implicit*, as dictated by the semantics of a function, operator or a statement clause.
+Queries can be *explicit*, such as a :eql:stmt:`select` statement, or *implicit*, as dictated by the semantics of a function, operator or a statement clause.

-An implicit ``SELECT`` subquery is assumed in the following situations:
+An implicit ``select`` subquery is assumed in the following situations:

 - expressions passed as an argument for an aggregate function parameter or operand;